raspberrypilearning/first-python/en/step_1.md

 ```
 </div>

-Then, click the > arrow for the next challenge.
+Click the > arrow for the next challenge.